skhandel826/Mini-Project/README.md

 A fun and interactive Rock Paper Scissors game built using HTML, CSS, and JavaScript.
 Play against the computer and test your luck and logic in this classic game!

-🚀 Features
-🎨 Simple, clean, and responsive UI

-🎲 Random computer choice generation

-⚡ Instant result display

-🤖 Computer vs Player gameplay

-😊 Fun use of emojis for better experience

-🛠️ Technologies Used
-HTML - For structuring the webpage

-CSS - For styling and layout

-JavaScript - For game logic and interactivity